Initiate Transfer Course Evaluation

 Unlike the process used to establish schedules for the members of our freshmen class, course selection and registration for transfers is an individualized process from the onset.
 This is necessary because as a transfer student, it is not only important to consider your overall expectations for the type of academic and co-curricular experience you desire, but also to assess how your transfer credits will fit within your new curriculum.

-After your transfer credits are finalized, you will work with Dean Selena or another member of the Office of Advising & Co-Curricular Programs to craft your course schedule.
+After your transfer credits are finalized, you will work with Dean Morris or another member of the Office of Advising & Co-Curricular Programs to craft your course schedule.

 Before your transfer credits are finalized, take time to carefully review the Majors & Programs offered at Lafayette College.
 Next, review the Course Selection Resources: Common Course of Study, Policy on AP & IB credits, and Resources on the Registrar’s page